 The final part of the module provides an overview of covariance matrix estimation in a high-dimensional setting, motivated by applications to variance-optimal portfolios.
 The pitfalls of using the standard sample covariance matrix with high-dimensional data are first exemplified.
 Then it is shown how shrinkage methods can be applied to estimate covariance matrices accurately using high-dimensional data.

-A total of 20-22.5 ECTS are to be obtained from the following lists with at least one module taken from the Elective A list.
+A total of 20-22.5 ECTS are to be obtained from the following lists with at least one module taken from the Optional A list.
 Students will be restricted to a maximum of two modules each worth 7.5 ECTS.
-Elective modules run in the Spring term unless otherwise stated.
+Optional modules run in the Spring term unless otherwise stated.

-Students must choose at least one of the following Elective A modules:
+Students must choose at least one of the following Optional A modules:

 Algorithmic Trading and Machine Learning (5 ECTS)